cpetta/sandpaper/README.md

 Feedback and suggestions for improvments are welcome.

 # Installation
-1. Run setup.bat (double click, or from command line)
+1. Review the code in setup.ps1
+2. Run setup.ps1 as an Administrator.

 # Basic Workflow
 1. Develop a website.